 Towel Abs Exercise

-Benefits of postnatal exercise1.
-Helps to reduce post-natal depression known as the “baby blues” 2.
+1. Helps to reduce postnatal depression known as the “baby blues” 2.
 Quicker recovery back to your pre-pregnancy body 3.
 Increased much-needed energy 4.
 Stress release (time to focus on yourself)

 Be Patient with Your Post-Pregnancy Body

-Tips to find time to exercise1.
-Buy a daily planner and loosely plan your workouts around your baby’s schedule.
+1. Buy a daily planner and loosely plan your workouts around your baby’s schedule.
 For example, in the morning after the first feeding, go for a nice walk with the baby in the stroller.
-(Start with a flat terrain and then progress to different elevations).
+(Start with flat terrain and then progress to different elevations).
 Next when the baby goes down for her nap you have can take 15 minutes to do some core conditioning exercises.
 Yes, it does require willpower but when you start seeing results this will keep you inspired to do more.
 2. Join a “Mommy and Me” exercise class.
 Check out your local hospital or pediatrician to find classes.
-These are a great way to bond with your newborn and fit in much needed exercise time for you.
+These are a great way to bond with your newborn and fit in much-needed exercise time for you.
 A win-win situation for both parties!
-3. Create a library of exercise videos that are different lengths so you’re already equipped for when you find unexpected time.
+3. Create a library of exercise videos that are different lengths so you’re already equipped for when you find the unexpected time.
 4. Perform exercises while you’re doing daily activities.
-Pelvic floor exercises (Kegel exercises) can be done anywhere and are very valuable for achieving a strong, stable pelvic area, which is usually lax due to pregnancy hormones still present (especially if you’re breastfeeding).
+Pelvic floor exercises (Kegel exercises) can be done anywhere and are very valuable for achieving a strong, stable pelvic area, which is usually lax due to pregnancy hormones still being present (especially if you’re breastfeeding).

-Exercise safety tips1.
-Invest in a good support bra.
-Your breasts are going to be larger than normal from the milk production and will need a lot of extra support.
+1. Invest in a good support bra.
+Your breasts are going to be larger than normal from milk production and will need a lot of extra support.
 2. Be careful of high-impact sports due to lax pelvic ligaments and joints left over from pregnancy.
-This is why core (abdominal work is key after pregnancy preventing lower back and joint injuries).
+This is why core (abdominal work) is key after pregnancy for preventing lower back and joint injuries.
 3. Make sure you drink lots of water to replenish yourself, especially when breastfeeding.
 4. Listen to your body.
 If you’re feeling tired, go easy on yourself.
 Try not to push yourself until you feel ready.
-5. If you start to feel light headed and nauseous, or notice a change in the color of your vaginal discharge, consult with your doctor.
+5. If you start to feel light headed and nauseous or notice a change in the color of your vaginal discharge, consult with your doctor.
 You may be exercising too strenuously.

 Enjoy this amazing time with your baby.
 You have created the miracle of life.
 A little extra weight is a small price to pay for a bundle of joy.
 Be patient and your body will be back to normal in no time.